fullfox/shellshot/README.md

 positional arguments:
   typescript            Path to the ANSI typescript file offset                Number of command outputs to process from the end.
-Use !n to extract a single command.
+Use .n to extract a single command.
 Use a:b to capture a specific range.

 options:
   -h, --help            show this help message and exit